 We require that our vendors understand the requirements of this Code, operate in accordance with the expectations outlined in this Code and comply, at a minimum, with all applicable laws, rules, regulations and standards within the geographies in which they operate.
 In instances where standards outlined in the Code differ from local laws, vendors must respect these standards within the framework of the applicable local laws.
 Vendors must be open and cooperative with regulators and comply with global and local jurisdictional requirements.
 This document summarizes the Company’s expectations from vendors, sub-vendors and their staff.

-Piedmont is committed to conducting our business in accordance with the highest ethical standards and in compliance with all applicable laws, rules and regulations.
+Piedmont is committed to conducting our business in accordance with the highest ethical standards and in compliance with all applicable laws, rules and regulations and the standards set forth by the International Labor Organization.
 We expect our vendors to share our principles and uphold our standards and for each to develop policies and programs as appropriate to ensure that all workers understand and adhere to these standards.

 Piedmont does not tolerate corruption or bribery in any form, and we expect our vendors to fully comply with requirements of all applicable anti-corruption laws, including but not limited to the U.S. Foreign Corrupt Practices Act.